meredithmurfin/customizable-gatsby-starter/src/setup/README.md

 yarn setup
 ```

 The interactive CLI will ask you a series of questions regarding your project preferences related to linting, committing, and other general configurations.
-After setup is complete, you can:
-- Remove the setup script from your `package.json`
+After setup is complete, the files and dependencies related to this setup process will be removed from your project.
-- Remove the setup folder located in `src/setup`

-Happy coding!